-With great moisturizing properties and without drying out the skin, this item is infused with glycerin base and shea butter that work to leave your skin feeling soft and silky smooth.
+With great moisturizing properties and without drying out the skin, this item is infused with a glycerin base and shea butter that work to leave your skin feeling soft and silky smooth.

-After using it for a few times, you’ll notice that it’s very forgiving to the irritable areas of your skin.
+After using it a few times, you’ll notice that it’s very forgiving to the irritable areas of your skin.

 - Makes skin much softer

 - Forms a creamy lather and gives a smooth shave

 - Not overwhelming, pleasant scent

 - Scent is too light for some men